leanprover/lean4/tests/bench/README.md

 ```
 Other interesting `exec` flags:
 * use `--runs N` to modify the default number of 10 runs per benchmark
-* use `--included_blocks fast` to excluded slow benchmarks like the frontend
+* use `--included_blocks fast` to excluded slow benchmarks like the stdlib
   benchmark.
 You can replace `fast` with any benchmark name or label in
   `speedcenter.exec.yaml`.